glotzerlab/row/README.md

 * Execute groups in serial or parallel.
 * Schedule CPU and GPU resources.
 * Automatically determine the partition based on the batch job size.
-* Includes configure for many national and university HPC systems.
+* Built-in configurations for many national and university HPC systems.
 * Add custom cluster definitions for your resources.

+TODO: better demo script to get output for README and row show documentation examples.

 For example:
 ```bash